Why a secured digital trail can add value

 How does a secure digital trail of a product add value if there is no direct link to the physical product itself?
 An often heard question within the steel industry.Read article

-Blockchain is a new technology still in development but has many unique attributes that can be easily implemented into many industries by creating trust, driving collaboration and being able to securely exchange data.
+Blockchain is a new technology that has many unique attributes that can be easily implemented into many industries by creating trust, driving collaboration and being able to securely exchange data.
 A blockchain is a shared digital “ecosystem” or network used to securely store and exchange data with third parties.
 Blockchains are used to share data in ecosystems that are decentralised; meaning there is no single hierarchy leader.
 No individual member is able to single-handedly add, delete or modify information without validation of the other members in the ecosystem.
 This relies on predefined “consensus algorithms”.

 Product certification in the steel industry is usually a product of an ecosystem of companies like laboratories, NDT companies, inspection companies, raw material suppliers, etc. All these parties take responsibility for a part of the final data associated with the steel product certification.
 Labs provide destructive test reports, inspection companies provide inspection reports, etc. All these companies must have specific accreditations and even the people taking responsibility for certain parts of the data must have valid personal certifications.